rdelgatte/haskale/README.md

 - First, you need to create the endpoint as before:
     - You will need to provide a request body as Json of Beer model (`ReqBody '[ JSON] Beer`)
     - The request will return nothing so you can use `PostNoContent` and `NoContent` as payload

 - Then you can add this new endpoint to the `ApplicationApi` definition to expose it

 - You will have to fix the compilation issue as there is no handler for this new endpoint so you need to create it
     - It will take the beer as parameter
     - It will return `NoContent`

 The handler will have to deal with saving the provided beer.
-To do so, you can use: `insert $ toRow beer` which will return the key of the saved entity so you can bind it to a variable.
+To do so, you can use: `key <- insert (toRow beer)` which will return the key of the saved entity so you can bind it to a variable.

-You can then use `liftIO . putStrLn $ "Saved beer with key = " <> show beerId` to log the saved beer to the console.
+You can then use `liftIO (putStrLn ("Saved beer " ++ show beer ++ " with key = " ++ show key))` to log the saved beer to the console.

 - What happens if you try to create a malformed Json document?